Mwan3kii/AirBnB_clone/README.md

 ## Command Interpreter

-The command interpreter is a Python based CLI that allows users to interact with the Airbnb console.
-It provides commands for Airbnb listings, bookings and reservations from their terminal.
+The command interpreter is a Python based CLI that accepts a number of commands that are solely defines for the purpose of the usage of the AirBnB website

+This command line interpreter serves as the frontend of the web app where users can interact with the backend which was developed with python OOP programming

-Some commands that are aavailable are:
+Some commands that are available are:

 - show
 - create